nijoe1/fil-docs-local/storage-providers/pdp/install-and-run-pdp.md

 * Copy the previously generated private wallet key into the **Private Key (Hex)** field.
 * Select **Import Key**

+{% hint style="success" %}
-> **Tip:** Your 0x wallet address - the delegated Ethereum address derived from your Filecoin delegated wallet private key - will be added to the **Owner Address** section of the Curio PDP page.
+Your 0x wallet address - the delegated Ethereum address derived from your Filecoin delegated wallet private key - will be added to the **Owner Address** section of the Curio PDP page.
+{% endhint %}

 Make sure to send a small amount of FIL or tFIL (testnet FIL) to your 0x wallet - we recommend 8 FIL for Mainnet & 5 tFIL for Calibration to ensure uninterrupted PDP operation during initial setup and testing.
 [Calibration test FIL faucet information](https://docs.filecoin.io/smart-contracts/developing-contracts/get-test-tokens).

+{% hint style="warning" %}
-> **Warning:** **Important:** Secure your private key material.
+**Important:** Secure your private key material.
 Don't expose or store it in plain text without protection.
+{% endhint %}

 ***